CapitalOneCanadaHackathon/capitalonecanadahackathon.github.io/_posts/2017-10-10-Meet-Our-Charity-Champions.md

 featuredImage: /assets/img/2017/pattern-cyan.png
 ---

-We asked our Capital One charity champions why they chose to be part of Gift the Code and here’s what they had to say:
+We asked our Capital One Charity Champions why they chose to be part of Gift the Code and here’s what they had to say:

 <br />